Bachelor of Science in Nursing to Doctor of Nursing Practice Entry Option 3

 Total Credits15

-Students in these courses are required to attend a face-to-face Immersion on the Irvine campus.
+*Students in these courses are required to attend a virtual Immersion.

-If a student does not complete the required 255 clinical hours during the initial specialty course clinical session/s (NURU 643 Practicum in Psychotherapeutic Treatment Modalities and NURU 645 Practicum for Complex and Chronic Problems in Psychiatric and Mental Health Care), s/he will be enrolled in a NURU 699 Independent Practicum for Clinical Hours completion Independent Practicum for Clinical Hours completion (0 credits) and required to pay a Continuing Clinical fee, per each course and session, until the student receives a “P” in the specialty clinical course or until the student’s seven year program completion timeline has expired.
+^^ If a student does not complete the required 255 clinical hours during the initial specialty course clinical session/s (NURU 643 Practicum in Psychotherapeutic Treatment Modalities and NURU 645 Practicum for Complex and Chronic Problems in Psychiatric and Mental Health Care), they will be enrolled in a NURU 699 Independent Practicum for Clinical Hours completion Independent Practicum for Clinical Hours completion (0 credits) and required to pay a Continuing Clinical Practicum fee, per each course and session, until the student receives a “P” in the specialty clinical course or until the student’s seven year program completion timeline has expired.

-Family/Across the Lifespan Nurse Practitioner (FNP) Specialty
+Family/Individual Across the Lifespan Nurse Practitioner (FNP) Specialty

 NURU 671Foundations of Interprofessional Collaborative Practice3

-NURU 672Management of Common and Acute Problems in Family/Individual Across the Lifespan Care *3
+NURU 672Management of Common and Acute Problems in Family/Individual Across the Lifespan Care3

 NURU 673Practicum in Common and Acute Problems in Family/Individual Across the Lifespan Care *^^3

-NURU 674Management of Complex and Chronic Problems in Family/Individual Across the Lifespan Care *3
+NURU 674Management of Complex and Chronic Problems in Family/Individual Across the Lifespan Care3

 NURU 675Practicum in Complex and Chronic Problems in Family/Individual Across the Lifespan Care *^^3